krypted/TheHistoryOfComputingPodcast/Books.md

 1. Orations by Cicero
 1. Ethics, Rhetoric, Metaphysics, and Politics by Aristotle
 1. Plato’s Symposium and The Trial & Execution of Socrates.
+2. The Mapmakers, The Story of the Great Pioneers in Cargography from Antiquity to the Space Age, John Noble Wilford
+3. Ancient India: Land of Mystery, Lost Civilizations
+4. Writing Space, The Computer, Hypertext, and the History of Writing
+5. The Life of the Automobile, Steven Parissien
+6. Time and the Art of Living, Robert Grudin
+7. India and the Mughal Dynasty
+8. Hearst Castle, Victoria K Kastner
+9. The Spell of California's Spanish Colonial Missions, Donald Francis Toomey
+10. Day of Infamy, Lord & Holt
+11. The History of the Calculus and Its Conceptual Development, Carl B. Boyer
+12. The History of Pi, Petr Beckmann

+# Technical Books

+1. Professional Node.js, Pedro Teixeira
+2. Python for Kids, Briggs

 # Books Used In Analyzing The Business Of Computing